 Until a few months ago, I hadn't had much luck with cooking pasta in the Instant Pot.
 Prior to my Paleo, low FODMAP eating days, I had made a fettuccine alfredo recipe in the Instant Pot, got the dreaded BURN error (dun dun DUN!) and did not revisit pasta again for years.
 I didn't think it could be successfully done due to pasta being so starchy and didn't see the point in pressure cooking it anyway.

 Brown Rice Noodles are Da-Bomb, Yo

-While I eat mostly a Paleo, low FODMAP diet, I do sneak in gluten-free grains from time to time.
 A few months ago, I discovered these amazing brown rice noodles at the grocery store.
-I recalled reading that if you have to eat gluten-free grains, brown rice is one of the more nutrient-rich options.
+I recalled reading that brown rice is one of the more nutrient-rich grain options.
 Even though these brown rice noodles were a bit more expensive than conventional gluten-free pasta options, I decided to give them a try.

 My husband and I were absolutely blown away by how good they tasted.
 We may even like the taste of them better than regular, gluten-filled spaghetti, they're that good.
 We don't miss regular pasta noodles at all after discovering them.

 Tinkyada is the brand we buy, and they make a variety of different styles of brown rice noodles, including fettuccine, elbow, penne, lasagna, and more.